-One of the first things everyone talks about regarding power meters is accuracy – and for good reason.
-What’s the point of training to a power meter that is not accurate?
-Well not much admittedly.
+There are several topics surrounding power meters that are often discussed and at times hotly debated, however probably none more so than accuracy.
+And for good reason.
+After all, what’s the point of training with a power meter that is not accurate?
+Admittedly…not much.
 However, there’s another important characteristic that your power meter should possess: consistency.
 In fact, consistency is arguably just as important as accuracy.
-In this article, we explore the power meter accuracy vs. consistency relationship and determine how these characteristics really go hand-in-hand.
+In this article, we explore the power meter accuracy vs. consistency relationship and determine how these traits go hand-in-hand.

 Power Meter Accuracy vs. Consistency

-Everyone knows the definition of accuracy.
-Put simply, does your power meter correctly measure the actual wattage you are generating?
-For example, if you are pedaling at 250 watts, does your power meter show a number close to 250?
-The closer to 250, the more accurate your power meter.
-Most direct force power meters claim an accuracy of +/- 2% or better.
-So in our example, if your power meter is truly accurate, it would registered between 245-255 watts.
+The definition of accuracy is pretty simple: does your power meter correctly measure the wattage you are truly generating?
+For example, if you are pedaling at 200 watts, does your power meter show a number close to 200 watts?
+The closer to 200 watts, the more accurate your power meter.
+All major direct force power meter manufacturers claim power meter accuracy of +/- 1.0 to +/- 2.0%.
+That is to say, they account for some level of variance.
+So in our example, if you’re generating 200 watts, an accurate power meter should register somewhere between 196-204 watts.

 Consistency refers to the repeatability of measurement.
-If your power meter reads 255 watts when you are actually producing 250 watts one day (2% high – an acceptable margin of error), does your power meter read 2% high the next day as well?
+If you head out for a ride one day and your power meter reads 204 watts when you are actually producing 200 watts (2.0% high – again, what most would consider an acceptable margin of error), does your power meter read 2.0% high the next day as well?
 If it does, your power meter is consistent.
-However, if it reads 2% high one day and 2% low the next, your power meter might be accurate (within 2%), but not consistent.
+However, if it reads 2.0% high one day and 2.0% low the next, your power meter might be accurate (within 2.0%), but not consistent.

 What’s More Important – Accuracy or Consistency?